Statement of Method

 MeCCO Research Team

-Midori Aoyagi1, Andrew Benham2, Max Boykoff2, Patrick Chandler2, Meaghan Daly3, Kaori Doi1, Rogelio Fernández-Reyes4, Lauren Gifford2, Isidro Jiménez Gómez5, Jennifer Katzung2, Lucy McAllister6, Marisa McNatt, Gabi Mocatta7, Ami Nacu-Schmidt2, David Oonk2, Jeremiah Osborne-Gowey2, Olivia Pearman2, Anne Hege Simonsen8, and Andreas Ytterstad8
+Midori Aoyagi1, Anne Gammelgaard Ballantyne8, Andrew Benham2, Max Boykoff2, Patrick Chandler2, Meaghan Daly3, Kaori Doi1, Rogelio Fernández-Reyes4, Lauren Gifford2, Erin Hawley6, Isidro Jiménez Gómez5, Jennifer Katzung2, Lucy McAllister, Marisa McNatt, Gabi Mocatta6, Ami Nacu-Schmidt2, David Oonk2, Jeremiah Osborne-Gowey2, Olivia Pearman2, Lars Kjerulf Petersen8, Anne Hege Simonsen7, and Andreas Ytterstad7

 MeCCO Lead Team